Post Master's Advanced Certificate Programs

 The program typically begins in the fall and takes four semesters.
 NPs seeking certification in an additional specialty area, who have taken a pathophysiology course that is acceptable for transfer, may be eligible to begin the program in the spring.
 Nurse practitioners seeking certification in a second specialty area, who have appropriate academic and clinical experience, may qualify to complete the program in three semesters.

 Graduates of the Nurse Practitioner Post Master's Program may apply for New York State nurse practitioner credentialing through the College of Nursing.
 Graduates also are eligible to take the national American Nurses Credentialing Center nurse practitioner certificate exam.

 Clinical Nurse Specialist'

-The Clinical Nurse Specialist post master’s program is open to RNs with a master's in nursing who want to become a medical-surgical CNS.
+The Clinical Nurse Specialist post master’s program is open to RNs with a master's in nursing who want to become an adult-gerontological CNS.

 The CNS offers expert clinical consultation and education for complicated cases and can design interventions to improve care and outcomes.
 The CNS works with patients, nurses or the health care system and may focus his or her specialty on: a certain population (e.g., adults); type of problem (e.g., wound care); setting (e.g., Emergency Department); type of care (e.g., rehab); or disease (e.g., diabetes).